WYOMING

 Our results

-In Teton County, our interventions have driven down suicides by 50% over two years.
+In Teton County, our interventions have helped drive down suicides by 50% over two years.
+Our approach reduced suicide in federal law enforcement by 47%.
 Opening the right discussions about suicide has fostered more confident professionals, with 93% of our program participants gaining competence in PROSPER's key skills, and 92% feeling highly confident in these skills, significantly enhancing professional adherence to evidence-based practices.

 OUR TEAM